 - 1 tbsp oil (sunflower/vegetable/olive/sesame all fine)

-- Enough leftover roast chicken for two people, shredded, or two chicken breasts, sliced OR 150g cooked peeled king prawns
+- Optional: Enough leftover roast chicken for two people, shredded, OR two chicken breasts, sliced OR 150g cooked peeled king prawns

 - 3 spring onions, sliced into rounds

-- 1 carrot, peeled and thinly sliced into long strips
+- 1 large carrot, peeled and thinly sliced into long strips

-- 300g ready-cooked gluten free rice noodles (I used Amoy Straight to Wok Gluten Free Ribbon Rice Noodles)
+- 180g flat rice noodles/rice sticks (par-cooked for 5 minutes, see my note in the introduction about how to par-cook them) OR 300g ready-cooked gluten free rice noodles (such as Amoy Straight to Wok Gluten Free Ribbon Rice Noodles)

 - 2 tbsp tamari